GreyRook/code-with-style/docs/process/index.md

 ### Story Points

-**Summary:** *A Story Point is a relative unit of measure, decided upon and used by individual Scrum teams, to provide relative estimates of effort for completing requirements*
+*Summary:* A Story Point is a relative unit of measure, decided upon and used by individual Scrum teams, to provide relative estimates of effort for completing requirements.

 1. A relative estimation of effort for a requirement
-* Measured relative to a known “reference” story
+* Measured relative to a known “reference” story.
+At *Grey Rook* we grow accustomed over time to how complex one Story Point is
 * Consistent over time for the same team
 * Not necessarily comparable across teams
 * Deliberately abstracted from common units of measurement (hours, meters, kilograms, etc.)
-* Physical measures come with emotional baggage
 * Quick to use, once you have established a reference story
 2. A measure of team output
 * Correlated to but not necessarily the same as effort
-* Describes the complexity of a requirement
+* Describes the complexity, risk involved and uncertainty of a requirement

-The complexity of tickets is estimated using Story Points.
+The complexity, risk involved and uncertainty of tickets is estimated using Story Points.
-These are given to each individual Story Ticket in the planning phase of a Sprint in a process called 'Planning Poker'.
+These are given to each individual Story Ticket - and depending on the project, Bug Ticket - in the planning phase of a Sprint in a process called 'Planning Poker'.

 Every developer in the Planning Poker meeting needs to have an understanding of what work is to be done to complete the ticket that is to be estimated.
 When that is the case, the developer has to decide on a number that reflects the complexity of the ticket.
 Those numbers are to be presented to the Scrum Master at the same time to prevent influencing other peoples guesses.

-At **Grey Rook** the developer may choose one of the numbers 0, 1, 2, 3, 5, 8 and 13 for her or his estimate.
+At **Grey Rook** the developer may choose one of the numbers 0, 1, 2, 3, 5, 8 and 13 plus ? for their estimate.
 These are based on the Fibonacci Sequence, a sequence of numbers where the next number in the sequence is the sum of the previous two numbers.
 That means it is continued "21, 34, 55, ...", but for reasons described below we cap the sequence after the 13.